AdaCore/training_material/courses/rust_essentials/160_lifetimes/01-introduction.rst

   * What a lifetime represents

-  * Why references must maintain valid
+  * Why references must maintain validity

   * How the borrow checker enforces this